 "Hey," Jesse yelped, turning to glare at the man.
-"Yo, what gives?"
+"Jesus, what gives?"

 "What gives?"
 Brow furrowed, Mr. White stood in front of him now, arms crossed against his chest.
 "Jesse," he repeated.
 "Are you deaf?"

 Jesse rubbed his head irritably, glaring at Walt as he brought himself back to the the present.
-Back to the lab, back to the fact they wore matching orange jumpsuits, and were there again to repeat the repetitive process of manufacturing meth.
+Back to the lab, back to the fact they wore matching orange hazmat suits, back to the repetitive process of manufacturing meth.
 Get with it, he told himself.
 Quit tuning out.
 He was back.
 "What do you want?"
 He frowned.
 He met Walter's eyes briefly and then looked away at the stainless steel counter again.
-What did it remind him of?
+What the hell did it remind him of?

 "Are you done daydreaming?"
 Walt's voice was stiff, annoyed.
 "I've been calling you for the last ten minutes."

-That was an exaggeration, of course, but rather than argue, Jesse heard the words "Sorry, man" coming out of his own mouth before he could think about it.
+That was an exaggeration, of course, but rather than argue, Jesse heard the words "Yo, sorry, okay?" coming out of his own mouth before he could think about it.

 "Just wake up, Jesse.
 Two man process.
 Two."

-"I'm working," Jesse objected.
+"Whatever," Jesse responded.
 "I was just thinking for a second."

 He wasn't daydreaming.
 Dreaming?
 That implied things far more pleasant than the thoughts that had taken control of his mind.
 He tried to shake off his most recent introspection and a chill went down his spine.
 There was a thin line between what was real and imagined.
 Or was it all real?
 And why wasn't he sure?